AlexOrlek/ATCG/README.md

 Run `python runpipeline.py --help` to view a summary of all the options

 By default, breakpoint distance is not calculated, but can be specified using the `--breakpoint` flag By default, bootstrapping will not be conducted and the tree will therefore not show bootstrap confidence values.
 To conduct bootstrapping, the number of replicates is specified using the `-b` flag.

+`python runpipeline.py -s genomes.fasta -o output-directory -t 8 -b 100 --breakpoint`

-Trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing confidence values to be shown on the original tree.
+When bootstrapping is conducted, trimmed alignments will be resampled with replacement to produce replicate distance scores, from which replicate trees are produced, allowing confidence values to be shown on the original tree.

 # Output files

 The below table shows the most important outputs from running the pipeline with the -s input flag.
-Similar outputs are produced using -s1 and -s2 input flags.
+Similar outputs are produced using -s1 and -s2 input flags, but trees will not be produced.

 File/Directory         | Description
 ---------------------- | -------------------------------------------------------------------------------------------------